-Brian Farrell answers a number of frequently asked questions (faqs) about his background and vocal coaching.
+Hello, below are answers to a number of frequently asked questions (faqs) I get regularly about my background and vocal coaching.

 When I was nine – my parents sought out a very unique and brilliant teacher/musician for me.
 He would become my teacher.